-Editor's Note: In this article Jeff Boyd, CCM, revisits our 2011 primer on the catastrophe bond issuance process to reflect changes in the cat bond market landscape and AIR offerings.
+Editor’s Note: In this article Harry White, CEEM, revisits our 2016 primer on the catastrophe bond issuance process to reflect changes in the cat bond market landscape and AIR offerings.

 Insurance-linked securities, such as catastrophe bonds, are mechanisms through which catastrophe risk is transferred from one party (the sponsor) to the capital markets.
-These securities are known for providing full collateralization and multi-year coverage and, increasingly, they are becoming a standard part of risk transfer strategies employed by insurers, reinsurers, corporate entities, and public agencies, as a primary or supplemental vehicle for insurance, reinsurance, or retrocession cover.
+These securities are known for providing full collateralization and multi-year coverage and have become a standard part of risk transfer strategies employed by insurers, reinsurers, corporate entities, and public agencies, as a primary or supplemental vehicle for insurance, reinsurance, or retrocession cover.

-With models covering more than 100 countries worldwide and experience working with all types of bonds, AIR can help potential sponsors understand their global exposure to catastrophe risk and explore securitization options.
+With natural peril models covering more than 110 countries worldwide, a global pandemic model, and experience working with virtually all types of bonds, AIR can help potential sponsors understand their global exposure to catastrophe risk and explore securitization options.

 Issuing a Cat Bond

 The issuance process for catastrophe bonds is well established, with some variations that depend on the complexity of the structure and the bond’s trigger type.
 In general, the process begins with the selection of an independent modeling agent (a catastrophe modeling firm such as AIR), legal counsel to assist with regulatory compliance for a securities offering, and a structuring agent (usually an investment bank or the capital markets arm of a major broker or reinsurer) that provides advice on designing and placing the bond.